coralogix/terraform-coralogix-aws/examples/coralogix-aws-shipper/README.md

 }
 ```

-### use the cloudwatch integration with private link
+### Use the cloudwatch integration with a private link
 #### For more information about how to use private link click [here](https://coralogix.com/docs/coralogix-amazon-web-services-aws-privatelink-endpoints/)
 ```bash
 module "coralogix-shipper-cloudwatch"